huynguy-db/arcion-docs/content/docs/row-verificator/running-the-verificator.md

 ---
 pageTitle: Learn how to Run Replicant Row Verificator
 title: Run the Verificator
-description: "Learn how to run Replicant Row Verificator with basic and advanced configurations."
+description: "Learn how to run the Row Verificator CLI and how it shows important information on the dashboard about the verification process."
 weight: 6
 ---